mpdl-bdrck/agent-orchestration-poc/AI_HANDOFF.md

 5. **LLM Reasoning > Hardcoded Checks**: Trust the LLM when properly guided

 **When you see `if "keyword" in text:` → STOP.
 Use prompts instead.**

+---

+## 📚 Related Documentation

+### Critical Incident Post-Mortem

+**`docs/incident_postmortem_guardian_loop.md`** - Comprehensive post-mortem of the 4-hour Guardian Loop incident (November 29, 2025)

+**What's Inside:**
+- Complete timeline of failures and fixes
+- Root cause analysis (the crash was NOT where we thought!)
+- Three-layer defense architecture documentation
+- Golden rules for future development
+- Prevention checklists
+- Lessons learned

+**When to Read:**
+- Before creating new agents or tools
+- When debugging similar crashes
+- When implementing tool calling patterns
+- When working with `gemini-2.5-flash` models

+**Key Takeaway:** The crash was in `agent_loop.py` line 71 (`result.content.strip()`), NOT in tool execution.
+Always handle LLM response content as potentially being a list, not just a string.